 On the eve of his retirement July 31, 1984, the seventh Huntsville Division Engineer, Col. John A. Poteat Jr., outlined to Chief of Engineers Lt.
-Gen. Joseph K. Bratton his vision for the Huntsville Division of the U.S. Army Corps of agencies without missions in these areas.
-The division grew from fewer than 400 employees in 1982 to a peak of 472 in 1985.
+Gen. Joseph K. Bratton his vision for the

 Huntsville Division of the U.S. Army Corps of Engineers.